Updated: Apr 12

 Business Loans Grants & Relief Efforts

 As part of its disaster assistance program, the SBA is providing low-interest working capital loans of up to $2 million to small businesses and nonprofits affected by the coronavirus in presidential and SBA-declared disaster areas.
 These loans carry an interest rate of 3.75% for small businesses and 2.75% for nonprofits.
 Loan repayment terms vary by applicant but terms can b up to a maximum of 30 years some loans may actually be forgiven.
-Here is a list of the top 100 SBA Lenders!
+To learn more about each loan option view this GUIDE!
+In addition, use this list to find the top 100 SBA Lenders!

 In addition to the SBA Loan, the Government has also come up with the following grants & relief efforts.
 These are either grants on loans that are forgiven...
 (AKA FREE MONEY!):